200 negative reviews for the 2 euro for a dish tavern: what is review bombing and how does it work - Breaking Latest News

 Review bombing is a way to shitstorm and covers the most diverse areas: in 2019 it hit Family Link, the Google app used by parents to check their children’s smartphones, which showed their opposition with hundreds of negative reviews; always on Maps I am often a victim of (for example) the bathing facilities that do not accept animals; during the pandemic there were many cases of review bombing against bars, restaurants and Italian shops asking for the Green Pass to customers.

-Last year, a famous case of review bombing was the one unleashed (involuntarily?) by Elon Musk against The Rings of Powerthe Amazon TV series set in the Lord of the Rings universe, which would have been guilty of not respecting Tolkien’s original works, between black-skinned elves and female characters deemed excessively strong and dominant.
+Last year, a famous case of review bombing was the one unleashed (involuntarily?) by Elon Musk against The Rings of Powerthe Amazon TV series set in the universe of Lord of the Ringswhich she would have been guilty of disrespect Tolkien’s original worksbetween black-skinned elves and female characters deemed excessively strong and dominant.

 As you can see, review bombing affects regardless of the actual quality of the product: you give a low or very low rating to a film not because you didn’t like that film, but because (perhaps) the director or screenwriter took an unwelcome position on something.